pieterjm/hackable_esp_device/README.md

 <b>Visual Studio Code + Platformio</b>
 1. Install the [Platformio](https://platformio.org/install/ide?install=vscode) plugin.
-2. Perpare files for platformio
+2. Prepare files for platformio
-   - Run the `toPlatformio.ps1` script and select the copy or sybolic option
+   - Run the `toPlatformio.ps1` script and select the copy or symbolic option
+        - Symbolic changes the original ideal for editing the files
+        - Copy simply copies the files to a new location for platformio files
    - Run the `toPlatformio.ps1` script and select fix
-   - Or perpare the files manualy see manual prep platformio
+   - Or prepare the files manually see manual prep platformio
 3. Open visual studio code in the `HackableEspDevicePlatformio` directory
 4. In visual studio code open the project in the platformio addon. `(Platoformio > Projects > open HackableEspDevicePlatformio)`
 5. Upload the program `(project tasks > General> Upload)`